hep-mirrors/sherpa/Manual/source/manual/parameters/processes.rst

        Enhance_Function: VAR{PPerp2(p[2]+p[3])/400}|1.0|100.0

-This implements again an enhancement with :math:`(p_\perp(Z)/20)^2` but only in the range of 20-200 GeV.
-As you can see, you have to be take into account the normalisation also in the range specification.
+This implements again an enhancement with :math:`(p_\perp(Z)/20)^2` but only in the range of 20-2000 GeV.
+As you can see, you have to take into account the normalisation, here the factor :math:`1/20`, also in the range specification.

 .. _Enhance_Observable: